AutomationML/AMLEditorPlugin/PlugInDevelopment_V6/README.md

 If you want to share the created plug-in for third party use you need to create a package.
 In between the `<PropertyGroup>` tags of the project file, the `<EnableDynamicLoading>true</EnableDynamicLoading>` element has to be added.
 It prepares the project so that it can be used as a plugin.
 Among other  things, this will copy all of its dependencies to the output of the  project.

 Packages referenced by the AutomationML Editor should have the  `<ExcludeAssets>runtime</ExcludeAssets>` element added to the Package reference tag.
 This will not include the shared packages into the package.

-The Tag *AMLEditorPlugin* has to be added to the package tag names.
+The Tag **AMLEditorPlugin.Core** has to be added to the package tag names.
 This ensures, that the Package Manager can find the plugin in a provided package repository and can offer it to other users.

 The *PackageName* of the Plugin shall be unique.